News & Updates

 Many military defense counsel and civilian military defense lawyers simply do not independently investigate cases properly.
 In our view, this is mostly because it’s just easier not to.
 A proper investigation takes time—a lot of time.
 A proper investigation take effort—a lot of effort.
 But failing to do an exhaustive investigation into your case is a critical error that only you will pay for in the end.
 That won’t happen with the Tipon Law Firm.

 Military law enforcement like NCIS, CID, and OSI make such a rush to judge a service member guilty, their investigations are incredibly sloppy.
 Investigators miss evidence, trample through crime scenes, lose evidence, and fail to ask witnesses critically important questions.
 This carelessness presents incredible opportunities for an accused service member that has a defense attorney that knows how to do a proper case investigation and is actually willing to do it.
 That may mean visiting a blood splattered room, interviewing hostile witnesses, scouring a creek bed for a phone, or a million other scenarios—a defense investigation is not work for the timid.
-Noel Tipon go over every potential piece of evidence with a fine-toothed comb.
+Noel Tipon will go over every potential piece of evidence with a fine-toothed comb.

 If your free defense counsel SUPPLIED BY THE GOVERNMENT (the same government coming after you) has not conducted an exhaustive investigation and extensively documented crime scene evidence, their investigation is even shoddier than the one conducted by military law enforcement.
 You deserve better.
 More importantly, you need A LOT BETTER if you want a NOT GUILTY finding.